 It is out of this world tasty.
-I don’t think I have a single child who doesn’t gobble this up.
+There’s not a single child who doesn’t gobble this up.
 I even have kids begging their parents to buy broccoli to eat at home.
-I promise you if you don’t give up on fruits and vegetables, you will learn to love many things and you will be able to teach your kids to love them too.
+If you don’t give up on fruits and vegetables, you will learn to love many things and you will be able to teach your kids to love them too.

-When we first tried to change our eating habits to a healthier diet, we only ate broccoli and corn.
+When we first tried to change our eating habits to eat healthy food, we only ate broccoli and corn.
 So getting 9 servings of fruits and vegetables a day was really tough to do.
 But one at a time we added things to our diet that we now love to eat.
-We switched out our canned peaches for the world’s most amazing fresh peaches.
+Then we switched out our canned peaches for the world’s most amazing fresh peaches.
 We left the everyday apples, oranges, and bananas for less of those and a variety of wonderful fresh melons and other yummy fruits.

-We learned to like Swiss chard, sweet potatoes, squashes and many many other healthy vegetables and our bodies are so much better for it.
-I think more clearly, have more energy, less mood swings and a myriad of other amazing health benefits.
+Our family learned to like Swiss chard, sweet potatoes, squashes and many many other healthy vegetables and our bodies are so much better for it.
+I think more clearly, have more energy, fewer mood swings and a myriad of other amazing health benefits.
 I eat an average of 10 servings of fruits and vegetables a day in a wide variety of colors for different nutrients.
-I eat lots of raw produce as well.
+Much of the produce I eat is raw.
 I enjoy it now that I’ve learned to prepare things the way I like them.

-If you are trying to change your eating habits or the habits of your family, be patient with yourself and with them.
+If you are trying to change and get your kids to eat healthy food, be patient with yourself and with them.
 It’s a process, it doesn’t happen overnight.
 But I can tell you even the pickiest kids (and adults, eh hmm) will come around and learn to like at least some things.
 It’s definitely worth doing for the health of those you love and you will feel AMAZING!